What Causes Dementia?

 Why Choose the Cognitive Disorders Clinic?

+The Cognitive Disorders Clinic at Ïã½¶ÊÓÆµ of Utah Health is the most comprehensive and longest-running cognitive evaluation center for dementia and memory disorders in the Mountain West region.
 Our clinic is a research center and education resource for Alzheimer's disease and dementia.
-Our interdisciplinary team includes neurologists, neuropsychologists, and specialized social workers.
-These specialists evaluate and treat cognitive disorders using the most advanced, high-end imaging techniques, diagnostic tools, and treatment options.
+Our multispecialty team includes neurologists, neuropsychologists, and specialized social workers.
+These experts evaluate and treat cognitive disorders using the most advanced, high-end techniques and tools.

 Schedule a Cognitive Disorders Evaluation